JungnamChoLab/Useful_Scripts/README.md

 #### sh get_gene_bam.sh my_file 10000

 By simply running a command line, you can get the smaller files which can easily be loaded into IGV.
-If you want multiple gene' mapping at once, make a file that each line has one gene id.
+If you want multiple gene' mapping at once, make a file that each line has one gene id.###

+### geom-boxplot.r
+Remove outliers in ggplot2